code-and-glass/thirst/CONTRIBUTING.md

 ##General Workflow

-#If you are just beginning#
+###If you are just beginning#

 1. Clone the main repository to your local machine

-#If you already have the repository on your machine
+###If you already have the repository on your machine

-1. While working and before big merges use the command:
+1.While working and before big merges use the command:

     git pull --rebase origin staging